Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Overview

-Liquidation is a critical risk management mechanism in the Morpho protocol that protects lenders' capital by ensuring borrowers maintain healthy collateral positions.
-Morpho offers two liquidation approaches:
+Liquidation is a critical mechanism in the Morpho protocol that protects lenders' capital by ensuring borrowers maintain healthy collateral positions.
+Morpho liquidation is built into the protocol core and allows full or partial position liquidation when a borrower's Loan-To-Value (LTV) exceeds the Liquidation Loan-To-Value (LLTV) threshold.

 Understanding Loan-To-Value (LTV)